 Learn how to join crochet granny squares as you go in order to create a flat "seam" (without any actual seaming!)
 This is the technique used in the Revival Cardigan pattern.

 This join as you go crochet video tutorial is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.

-Do you ever immediatly dismiss a beautiful crochet pattern because it look like it’ll take too much seaming?
+Do you ever immediately dismiss a beautiful crochet pattern because it look like it'll take too much seaming?
 This used to happen to me all the time with granny square patterns.

 And then I learned this join as you go technique.

 Seamless Crochet Joining = Game Changer

 Seriously, if there's one crochet skill to learn this year, this might be THE ONE to master!

 You'll never look at a granny square project or hexagon blanket the same again.
 With an understanding of seamless joining, a whole new world of patterns will open up to you.